OfficeDev/Office-Add-in-samples/Samples/word-citation-management/README.md

 This sample shows the basics of managing citations with an add-in in a Word document.
 The add-in uses the [insertEndnote API](https://learn.microsoft.com/javascript/api/word/word.range?view=word-js-1.5#word-word-range-insertendnote-member(1)) to list inserted citations at the end of the document.

-TODO  For documentation related to this sample, see [Citation management article](https://learn.microsoft.com/office/dev/add-ins/word/citation-management).
+For documentation related to this sample, see [Citation management article](https://learn.microsoft.com/office/dev/add-ins/word/citation-management).

 ## Description